Package Managers

 pipx (CLI tools)

-Installs and runs Python applications in isolated envs (think: “brew for Python CLIs”)—great for tools like black
+Installs and runs Python applications in isolated envs (think: “brew for Python CLIs”)—great for tools like black, ruff, httpie.

 How to use